lucaschirruINAF/SRT-Documentation/antenna.rst

 Focus curve calibration
 -----------------------

-The observer should perform a focus calibration before starting an observing session.
-The focus curve is then applied in real time.
+The focus curve is applied in real time.
+However, it is highly recommended that for C and K-band observations, the observer perform a focus calibration before starting an observing session.

 Gain curve calibration
 ----------------------